When ADHD Meds Wear Off: Strategies for Better Management

 Metabolism and Timing

-How the body processes medication influences how long its effects last.
-Some individuals metabolize medication quickly, meaning a dose intended for eight to twelve hours might only last six hours.
-This accelerated clearance creates a sudden drop in medication levels, prompting the reemergence of ADHD traits.
+How your body processes medication affects how long its effects last.
+Some people metabolize medication quickly.
+A dose meant to last eight to twelve hours might only last six.

 Individual Variability in Medication Response